vindarbot/RNA_Seq_Pipeline/README.md

 on macx OS:
 > conda env create -f envs/macos.yml

 > conda activate macos

+Also for macos, please install gawk:

+> brew install gawk

 on Linux:
 > conda env create -f envs/linux.yml

 > conda activate linux

 ## Configure the experimental design of the analysis, and which parts of the analysis to execute